ministryofjustice/cloud-platform-terraform-elasticache-cluster/README.md

 module "example_team_ec_cluster" {
   source = "github.com/ministryofjustice/cloud-platform-terraform-elasticache-cluster"

-  /*
-    * When using this module through the cloud-platform-environments, the
-    * following two variables are automatically supplied by the pipeline.
-    *
-    */
+  // The first two inputs are provided by the pipeline for cloud-platform.
+See the example for more detail.

-  // cluster_name           = "cloud-platform-live-0"
+  cluster_name                  = "cloud-platform-live-0"
-  // cluster_state_bucket   = "cloud-platform-cluster-state-bucket"
+  cluster_state_bucket          = "live-0-state-bucket"
   team_name                     = "example-repo"
   engine_version                = "4.0.10"
   parameter_group_name          = "default.redis4.0"